AaruBama/memestr/README.md

 ## What is Memestr?

-Memestr is a vibrant community where humour takes centre stage.
+Memestr is a nostr-powered vibrant community where humour takes centre stage.
 As an open-source platform, Memestr empowers users to express themselves through the art of memes and engage with a diverse community of meme enthusiasts.